TURING SCHEME APPLICATION PROCESS AND DOCUMENTS REQUIRED FOR PAYMENTS

 The Turing Scheme application form and personal Grant Agreement discussed below will be sent directly to eligible participants’ Leeds email account.

-To receive your Travel grant, you must:
+To receive your Travel Grant, you must have:

-• Completed the Turing Scheme application form
+1. Completed the Turing Scheme application form

-• Agreed to the terms and conditions of your Grant Agreement
+1. Agreed to the terms and conditions of your Grant Agreement

 First Cost of Living grant (70%)